tkilla64/eurorack/README.md

 busboard:
 A small busboard with room for 10 pcs 16-pin boxed headers and provisions for a +5VDC linear regulator.

+feitw:
+My take on the famous "Fastest Envelope in the West", designed by René Schmitz.

 pmult:
 A passive multiple with two 1-to-3 or one 1-to-6 configuration.